Feral

 Thank you to our funders

-This project is funded in part by grants from the Jim Henson Foundation, the Network of Ensemble Theaters NET/TEN Virtual Exploration grant and by the National Endowment for the Arts.
+This project is funded in part by grants from the Jim Henson Foundation, the Community Foundation Santa Cruz County, the Network of Ensemble Theaters NET/TEN Virtual Exploration grant and by the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.
 Feral is a National Performance Network (NPN) Creation & Development Fund Project grant with co-commissioners The Yard (MA), Next Stage Arts Project (VT), Bunnell Street Arts Center (AK), Dancers Workshop (Wyoming) and NPN.
 More information: www.npnweb.org.

 arrowup